beercss/beercss/docs/ELEMENTS.md

 ## [Media](MEDIA.md)

-Media can be a image or video element.
+Media can be an image or video element.

 ## [Menu](MENU.md)